pushkatel/past-stonks/README.md

 ## Installation

 * To install all dependencies: `npm run install`
-* To create database and seed: `createdb grace-shopper-yy && createdb grace-shopper-yy-test`
+* To create database and seed: `createdb past-stonks && createdb past-stonks-test`
-* Seed Database with products and accounts: `npm run seed`
 * To Run App!: `npm run start-dev`

 #### Store your Tiingo API key infromation in a new file secrets.js\* or global environmenal variables